-Application Procedure for entry in September 2022 - July 2023
+Application Procedure for entry in September 2023 - July 2024

 To apply for a place at this school in the normal admission round, you must complete an online application form from your local authority (paper forms are also available on request.)
-If you are applying under criteria 2-9 or 11-13 you should also complete the School's Supplementary Information Form (SIF).
+You should also complete the School's Supplementary Information Form (SIF).
 Whilst this is not compulsory, the information on the SIF enables the Governing Body to assess your application fully against the School's criteria in the event of oversubscription.
 Please return the SIF (in person or by post) to the school, together with all other relevant paperwork required for your application.
-If you do not complete both of the forms described above and return them by 15th January 2022, the Governing Body will be obliged to consider your application using only the documents available.
+If you do not complete both of the forms described above and return them by 15th January 2023, the Governing Body will be obliged to consider your application using only the documents available.
 If you don't return the SIF on time your child may receive a lower ranking because of this and not be offered a place.

-You will be advised of the outcome of your application, on or about 16th April 2022.
+You will be advised of the outcome of your application, on Monday 17th April 2023.
 This information will also be available on line for those who have submitted an online application.
 Parents should accept or decline the place as soon as possible.
 If you are unsuccessful (unless your child was offered a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above and you will have right of appeal to an independent appeal panel.
 Should you wish to appeal please contact the school as soon as possible for an appeal form on which you must list your reasons for making an appeal.
-Appeals should be submitted to the school in writing by Friday 20th May 2022.
+Appeals should be submitted to the school in writing by Monday 1st May 2023.